Orlu, Imo State

+History

+Orlu is considered the homeland of the Igbo people in Nigeria.
+The residents of Orlu are predominantly of Igbo ethnicity and speak the Isuama dialect of the Igbo language.
+The inhabitants of the region are known as the Orlu people, after the town, and are considered a distinct Igbo group.
+The name “Orlu” is derived from the Igbo words “Ọ̀lụ̀” (origin/source) and “ụlọ” (homeland), thus referring to a settlement of the ancestors.
+Major social and political changes took place in the 19th and early 20th centuries as a result of British colonization.
+Through the activities of missionaries, the ancient odinani religion was largely supplanted by Christianity.
+Around 1900, the town became an important hub for missionaries and traders.

+During the Biafran War in the 1970s, Orlu served as the headquarters for various humanitarian aid organizations.
+Since Nigeria’s democratization in 1999, there has been an intensified struggle for self-determination among the region’s population.
+Consequently, there are calls for the Orlu region to secede from Imo and establish its own state.
+However, the initiative did not receive the support of the National Assembly until 2005, after which it failed due to political disagreements.
+In 2024, a bill to create the State of Orlu was introduced in the House of Representatives.

-Commerce and Industries
+Commerce and industries

 Orlu is a home for enterprise and industry and is unofficially known as the "commercial capital" of Imo state.
 Many successful Nigerian businessmen and industrialists hail from the twelve local government areas that make up the Imo west Senatorial Zone.
 They include Orlu, Orsu, Isu, Njaba, Nwangele, Nkwerre, Ideato North, Ideato South, Oru East, Oru West, Ohaji/Egbema, and Oguta.
-The towns of the local government area is within the host communities of Amaifeke, Ihioma/Ebenese, Umuna, Umuowa, Umutanze, Okporo, Orlu-Gedegwum,Amike and Owerre-Ebeiri.
+The towns of the local government area is within the host communities of Amaifeke, Ihioma/Ebenese, Umuna, Umuowa, Umutanze, Okporo, Orlu-Gedegwum, Amike and Owerre-Ebeiri.
 When all of the LGAs in the zone are included Orlu's population is estimated to be approaching 3,000,000 inhabitants.

 Orlu is the permanent site for various industries including state and federal agencies like the Imo State University Teaching Hospital, the state-owned cardboard industry in Owerri-Ebeiri, the newly built Imo State School of Nursing and Health Technology at Okporo as well as many small and medium-sized chemical and pharmaceutical companies.
 The multipurpose Imo International Market which houses one of the three most influential pharmaceutical markets in West Africa is based in Orlu due to the high number of Orlulites in the pharmaceutical and chemical industry.
 Consequently, the Orlu Zonal Area has the highest concentration of indigenous pharmaceutical manufacturers and marketers in the whole African continent.

 The Ogbosisi Timber Centre is located within the quickly expanding Orlu Urban area and the city centre.
 The Nigeria Immigration Training School (NITS) in Umuowa and the Technological Skills Acquisition Centre (TESAC) are also based in the city.

 Cultural festivals

 Many towns in Orlu hold cultural festivals.
 The people of Orlu have made important contributions to the education, sports, and political growth of Nigeria.

-Orlu is a homeland for the Igbo people of Nigeria.